whtevn/one-track/README.md

 info of the body, headers, and Koa context passed in as arguments

 ### one-track-koa middleware

+The default one-track-koa middleware is as follows.
+However, only the first two arguments sent to `.find()` are required.
+The remaining arguments indicate the arguments that will be sent to the function indicated by `.find()`.

+In other words, altering this middleware to send different information to your application is as trivial as adding, removing, or changing arguments after the reference to `ctx.path`

 ```js
 const middleware = (Router) => async (ctx, next) => {